 Parker is a home bred sire with some very solid genetics.
 His dam Makenzie was the Reserve Junior Champion heifer at Beef 2018 and by the Jericho sire.
 Wattlebray Swepson a Parker son topped the 2023 Black Stump Sale at Blackall $23 500.

 Rosewood Noah (C6)

 Rosewood Noah was purchased in 2020 at the National Charbray Sale for his beautiful loose skin, short coat type and overall sire appeal he also comes standard with the impeccable temperament of the Rosewood cattle.

 Wattlebray Maxwell (PP) (C6)

-Maxwell was bred here at Wattlebray from Huntington Susan (P) who was purchased at the Elite Heifer Sale in Rockhampton.
-Selected firstly for his strength and style he also has the added bonus of being homozygous polled, while he hasn`t been tested all his calves to date are polled.
-Definitely keep your eyes peeled for some masculine polls with that all important head turning style.
+Maxwell was bred here at Wattlebray from Huntington Susan (P) a heifer purchased at the Elite Heifer Sale in Rockhampton.
+Selected firstly for his strength and style he also has the added bonus of being homozygous polled.
+Definitely keep your eyes peeled for some masculine polls.

 SIRE: HUNTINGTON FABEK

 DAM: HUNTINGTON MME KNORR 13 (S)